novalagung/howto/docs/setup-wireguard-vpn-server.md

 ### ◉ Using Docker `linuxserver/wireguard`

-The first step is to install docker engine.
+The first step is to install Docker engine.
 Then create the VPN server by starting a new container using `linuxserver/wireguard:latest` using the following command:

 - For plain Docker: